CEI-lab/ece3400-2017/docs/lab4.md

 #### Recieve packets from the Arduino

 Using the packet format that you have agreed on with the radio team, write a module to read packets from the Arduino.
-For this lab, packets don't need to be large since you only need to display the robot's current location; however, keep in mind that for the final competion, packets must carry much more information than just the robot's location.
+For this lab, packets do not need to be large since you only need to display the robot's current location; however, keep in mind that for the final competion, packets must carry much more information than just the robot's location.
 For this reason, it might be worthwhile to spend some time thinking about the best method for transmitting data from the Arduino to the FPGA even if that means changing your implementation from lab 3.
 To test your packet reciever, consider using the on-board LEDs.

 #### Highlight the robot's current location based on packet information